Tooth Replacement Solutions

 You will receive care instructions when your tooth implant treatment is complete.
 Good oral hygiene, eathing habits, and regular visits to our office will lengthen the life of your new implant.

 Koch Park Dental can both place and restore dental implants.
-We also offer the All-On-4 (teeth in a day) and other implant supported dentures.
-Contact us to find out if you might be a good candidate for dental implants if you are in the St Louis–Hazelwood area.
+We also offer the All-on-4® Treatment Concept (teeth in a day) and other implant-supported dentures.
+Contact us via phone, text, or email to find out if you are a good candidate for dental implants if you are in the St. Louis–Hazelwood area.